Indiana Jones and the Last Crusade: Development

 George Lucas and Steven Spielberg had intended to make a trilogy of Indiana Jones films since Lucas had first pitched Raiders of the Lost Ark to Spielberg in 1977, though they signed for five films with Paramount Pictures by 1979.
-After the mixed critical and public reaction to Indiana Jones and the Temple of Doom, Spielberg decided to complete the trilogy to fulfill his promise to Lucas, with the intent to invoke the film with the spirit and tone of Raiders of the Lost Ark.
-Temple of Doom writers Willard Huyck and Gloria Katz choose to not return due to both having other commitments and feeling satisfied with their work in the second film.
+After the mixed critical and public reaction to Indiana Jones and the Temple of Doom, Spielberg decided to complete the trilogy to fulfill his promise to Lucas, with the intent to imbue the film with the spirit and tone of Raiders of the Lost Ark.
+Temple of Doom writers Willard Huyck and Gloria Katz chose not to return due to both having other commitments and feeling satisfied with their work in the second film.
 Throughout the film's development and pre-production, Spielberg admitted he was "consciously regressing" in making the film.
 Due to his commitment to the film, the director had to drop out of directing Big and Rain Man.

 Lucas initially suggested making the film "a haunted mansion movie", for which Romancing the Stone writer Diane Thomas wrote a script.
 Spielberg rejected the idea because of the similarity to Poltergeist, which he had co-written and produced.
 Lucas first introduced the Holy Grail in an idea for the film's prologue, which was to be set in Scotland.
 He intended the Grail to have a pagan basis, with the rest of the film revolving around a separate Christian artifact in Africa.
 Spielberg did not care for the Grail idea, which he found too esoteric, even after Lucas suggested giving it healing powers and the ability to grant immortality (much like the fictional magical power given to the Ark in the first film of the trilogy).
 In September 1984, Lucas completed an eight-page treatment titled Indiana Jones and the Monkey King, which he soon followed with an 11-page outline.
 The story saw Indiana battling a ghost in Scotland before finding the Fountain of Youth in Africa.